 An authorisation fee of 3.85p per transaction has been introduced.
 Some, but not all, other providers also charge an authorisation charge.

 Capped rate guarantee

-This message was until recently prominently displayed on PaymentSense’s website, is still featured by affiliates like PaymentSense Plymouth and is regularly used by the company’s sales people.
+Until recently, the Price Guarantee message was prominently displayed on PaymentSense’s website and it is still used by affiliates like PaymentSense Plymouth and by the company’s salespeople.

 So, what does the Paymentsense merchant contract state with respect to their “Price Guarantee”?